 PET Imaging in Anorexia Nervosa

-Relapse is a chronic problem among people who suffer with anorexia nervosa, and the neurobiology of relapse risk is poorly understood.
+Relapse is a chronic problem among people who suffer from anorexia nervosa, and the neurobiology of relapse risk is poorly understood.
 Our team is currently using PET to characterize and test the predictive value of the endocannabinoid and opiate-stress systems in relapse among recently weight-restored people with Anorexia Nervosa.
 Our goal is to develop novel pharmacological, nutritional, and behavioral interventions to prevent relapse.

 Scientists involved: Tom Hildebrandt